 3. Solgar Vitamin B6

-Solgar is one of the better vegetarian-friendly vitamin B6 supplements thanks to its cellulose capsule, middle of the road dosage (25 mg per capsule), and relatively straightforward supplement design that keeps the additives to a minimum.
+Solgar is one of the better vegetarian-friendly vitamin B6 supplements thanks to its cellulose capsule, solid dosage (50 mg per capsule), and relatively straightforward supplement design that keeps the additives to a minimum.
 There’s nothing fancy about this supplement but that might be just what you need.

 4. Nature’s Way Vitamin B-6

 Though it’s one of the most common brands you’ll find at a brick and mortar retailer, Nature’s Way actually makes a pretty solid vitamin B6 supplement.

 It delivers 100 mg per capsule, and the supplement design is pretty clean.
 Aside from cellulose and gelatin for the capsule, the only other ingredient is magnesium stearate.

 Nutra Lingual makes a unique sublingual spray delivery supplement that is great for rapidly boosting your vitamin B6 levels.
 If you want to use B6 for a quick energy boost in the middle of the day, it’s a great choice.
 The primary downside is that the dosage is not going to be as precisely measured out, as compared to a capsule-based supplement.

 Bronson Vitamin B6 is high dose and high-quantity: the bottle of 250 pressed tablets, each delivering 100 mg of vitamin B6, will last you a long time.

 If you need chronically high vitamin B6 supplementation, it’s a good choice.
 Using pressed tablets instead of a capsule does mean that there are more binders and fillers in this supplement compared to other competitors, though.

 7. Best Naturals Vitamin B-6